European Water Chestnut

 Bergey’s Pond - Telford Borough

-Red Markers - Active infestation sites where EWC are still being removed each summer.
+Red Markers: Active infestation sites where EWC are removed each summer.

-Green Markers - Inactive infestation sites that are still being monitored, but no EWC are present.
+Green Markers: Inactive infestation sites that are monitored each summer, currently show no EWC presence.

-Red Lines - Waterways with active infestations where EWC are still being removed each summer.
+Red Lines: Waterways with active infestations where EWC removal occurs each summer.

 Learn More

-Click the link above to learn more about the natural history of water chestnut and its environmental impacts.
+Learn more about the natural history of water chestnut and its impacts.

 Current Projects